Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 ## Overview

 This readme should go over setting up a Linux OS.
-In our example we are using Ubuntu 18.04 on a raspberry pi
+In our example we are using Ubuntu 18.04 on a [Raspberry Pi] (https://www.raspberrypi.org/).

 ## Useful tools